 Now, to see my friend, so desperate, again, and I was unaware this time.
 The phone call from her mom stopped my world from spinning.
 Honestly didn’t believe her until I heard her substantial voice crack.
 I could hear her crying over the phone.
 Just typing and thinking about that sends this electric emotion through me.
 I can’t stop thinking of all the “what ifs.”
 My last image of my friend was looking at her beautiful face.
 She was so calm and sincere.
 I brushed her freshly washed hair and braided it.
 All while she lay on that table after she took her life.

 I Will Never Forget

 I will never get those images out of my head.
 Ever.
-I will never forget hugging her mom….her son….her daughter…her brother.
-I will never forget.
+I will never forget hugging her mom, son, daughter, and brother.
+I will never forget it.
 Never.
-As I washed her face, brushed her hair, painted her fingernails the perfect color of pink.
-I will never forget.
+I washed her face, brushed her hair, and painted her fingernails the perfect color of pink.
+I will never forget it.